opensafely/hh-classification-research/README.md

 This is a study looking at the association between generational composition of a household and risk of severe COVID-19 in older people by ethnicity.

-This is the code and configuration for our paper, _name goes here_
+This is the code and configuration for our paper, "Association between household composition and severe COVID-19 outcomes in older people by ethnicity: an observational cohort study using the OpenSAFELY platform" (published as a pre-print here: https://www.medrxiv.org/content/10.1101/2022.04.22.22274176v1)

 * If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).